 Since 2018, Shift has provided support to the International Olympic Committee's ongoing human rights efforts, including on human rights challenges connected to bidding and candidature processes for various editions of the Olympic Games and to the IOC's role as the leader of the Olympic Movement.
 We are bringing our expertise on the global standard - the UN Guiding Principles - and our practical, capacity-building approach to help the IOC move forward.

 In addition to this operational support, starting in March 2019, Shift’s Managing Director, Rachel Davis has joined efforts with former United Nations High Commissioner for Human Rights, Prince Zeid Ra’ad Al Hussein, to provide recommendations to the IOC on the core content of a strategic framework on human rights.
-The recommendations by Prince Zeid and Rachel Davis will help lay the foundation for the work of a new Human Rights Advisory Committee, to begin operations in 2020.
-Learn more about this process here.
+The joint recommendations were presented to President Bach in February 2020, and the IOC anncounced initial steps to implement them in early March 2020.
+You can read more on this here.

 April 2016 | John G. Ruggie; Corporate Responsibility Initiative, Harvard Kennedy School